weberjn/org.openhab.automation.javascripting/README.md

 # Project  for scripts

-To have a script compile without errors in Eclipse, it should be in a Java project with openHAB dependencies.
+To have a script compile without errors in Eclipse, it should be in a Java project with openHAB dependencies and a dependency to javarules, of course.

 * create a folder in the openhab addons bundle tree
 * copy the pom.xml of a binding